 Master Thoughtful Gifting with Our Wānaka Holiday Shopping Guide

-Wānaka is so much more than a tree in a lake, and whether you’re a local or stopping by on your roadie this summer you’ll be spoiled by the options for activities and gift giving this holiday season.
+Wānaka is so much more than a tree in a lake, and whether you’re a local or stopping by on your summer roadie you’ll be spoiled by the options for activities and gift-giving this holiday season.

 Words by: Zack Holmes

 Wānaka is home to myriad local boutiques, chocolatiers, artists and of course the famous Puzzling World, the choices are seemingly limitless when it comes to buying something special for that special someone.
-Whether it’s the contemporary art at Gallery 33 that catches your eye, super sustainable fashion outlets, or a trip to the cinema in all of its retro-inspired glory, family and friends will have no trouble singling you out as the best gifter of the clan with this local guide.
-And while you’re at it, might as well stop for a drink at one of the country’s best bespoke distilleries, right here in the heart of Otago.
+Whether it’s the contemporary art at Gallery Thirty Three that catches your eye, super-sustainable fashion outlets, or a trip to the local cinema in all of its retro-inspired glory, family and friends will have no trouble singling you out as the best gifter of the clan with this local guide.
+And while you’re at it, you might as well stop for a drink at one of the country’s best bespoke distilleries, right here in the heart of Otago.

 The Green Room